Problems with Eye Sight can greatly hinder a child’s progress at school, but these problems are not always resolved with ordinary glasses.

 The condition, which is related to light sensitivity in disorders such as migraines and epilepsy, can be responsible for distortions on the printed page, especially when black print contrasts sharply with the bright white background of the page.

-Visual stress can be a major part of the problem in poor readers including those who are labelled ‘dyslexic’.
+Visual stress can be a major part of the problem in poor readers including those who are labeled ‘dyslexic’.
 If visual stress can be identified and treated, any remaining difficulties become easier to deal with.

 Visual stress can also cause headaches and eye-strain.
 It can do so not only in poor readers but also in those whose reading is otherwise normal.